DumbChester021/pygame-scene-manager/docs/README.md

 The settings scene allows the user to toggle debug mode on and off, providing essential details for developers, such as FPS and other debugging information.

+### New Game Scene

+The New Game scene is a blank example of another scene that you can use and copy to create new custom scenes

 ## Optimizations

 The Pygame Scene Manager includes optimizations for: